liamwalsh1980/Milestone-Project-2/README.md

 * The navigation bar is titled with pages on large screen sizes.
 On smaller screen sizes there is a burger bar menu and when clicked on users will see the page titles which are centred.
 The menu can be collapsed when clicked on again for good user experience.
 * Bootstrap5 was used to create this header navigation bar with text logo.
 * I decided to add the bootstrap class container-fluid to the header for improved responsiveness on all screen sizes.
+* One of the last features i added to the head element is a football icon that sits in the web browser tab which shows the user that the website is football focused.

 ### Footer